Wolverine971/9takes/src/blog/people/politicians/Jackie-Kennedy.md

 	/>
 </div>

-> **Disclaimer** This analysis of Jackie Kennedy's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Jackie Kennedy.
+> **Disclaimer** This analysis of Jackie Kennedy's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Jackie Kennedy.

 <p class="firstLetter">Jackie Kennedy, the stylish and cultured wife of President John F. Kennedy, is a fascinating figure in American history.
 When viewed through the lens of the Enneagram personality system, it becomes clear that she is an Enneagram Type 4, the Individualist.</p>